jmichaelward/Scorekeeper/README.md

 Scorekeeper
 ===========

-A basic web-based application to keep tracking of game scores for a set of players.
+A basic web-based application to keep track of game scores for a set of players.

 Version 0.1 release notes